Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Results and discussion

-In general, TMT becomes a minimum MSE estimator, when operated at $\beta_{\text{opt}}$.
-However, in daylight applications, determining the optimal value for $\beta$ requires the knowledge of the true value of the number of photons at each fringe, $N^{*, q}$, which is the parameter we would like to estimate in the first place.
-At this point, the calibration PL becomes handy so that the determination of filter order can be obtained from the calibration signal.
-Even though this value does not yield the optimum order for sensing PL, as long as order-dependent parameters ($T_I, M, f_{\text{sample}}$) are the kept same, the optimum filter order for sensing protocol is expected to be close to the one in the calibration PL, especially in long PL durations in which the filter order, $\beta$, becomes more accurate.
-To substantiate this claim, in Fig.\ref{SNR2} (b), we operate at the filter order that minimizes the MSE of the calibration PL (unlike the previous results).
-To directly assess its performance improvement, SNR of TMT-enhanced-PL is normalized to that of raw-PL, i.e., $\sqrt{\text{MSE}[N_{\text{sense}}^{\text{raw}}]/ \text{MSE} [N_{\text{sense}}^{\beta}}]$, where $\text{MSE}[N_{\text{sense}}^{\text{raw}}]$ is the MSE of the PL before enhancement.
+In general, TMT-filtered PL becomes an optimum estimate, when operated at $\beta_{\text{opt}}$ as it minimizes the MSE.
+However, in daylight applications, determining the optimal value for $\beta$ requires the knowledge of the true value of the number of photons at each fringe, $N^*(t_q)$, which is the parameter we would like to estimate in the first place.
+At this point, the calibration PL becomes handy so that the determination of filter order can be obtained from the calibration signal when there is no sensing field, $B_{\text{sense}}$.
+Even though this value does not correspond to the optimum order for the particular sensing PL, as long as order-dependent parameters ($T_I, M, f_{\text{sample}}$) are the kept same, the optimum filter order for sensing protocol is observed to be close to the one in the calibration PL.
+To substantiate this claim, in Fig.~\ref{SNR3}, we operate at the filter order that minimizes the MSE of the calibration PL (unlike those in Figs.~\ref{SNR2} and \ref{SNR3}).
+To directly assess its performance improvement, SNR of TMT-enhanced-PL is normalized to that of raw-PL, \emph{i.e.}, $\sqrt{\text{MSE}[N^{\text{raw}}]/ \text{MSE} [N^{\beta}}]$, where $\text{MSE}[N^{\text{raw}}]$ is the MSE of the PL before enhancement.
 Here, we also compare three different sampling regimes.
-Increasing the duration of PL at a fixed sampling rate and $M = 25$K, in general, refines the performance as the template can be estimated $\mathcal{K}(t, \omega_{\text{temp}})$ more accurately so that, filter order employed, $\beta$, can be larger.
-Since we take average MSE over all possible slope detection points simultaneously, the addition of more slope detection points results in a non-monotonic performance profile.
+Increasing the duration of PL at a fixed sampling rate and $M = 25$K, in general, refines the performance as the template can be estimated more accurately so that the filter order employed, $\beta$, can be larger.
+The non-monotonic performance improvement predominantly originates from the fact that the normalized MSE is calculated empirically from a rather small sample size of $n_{\text{exp}}=2000$, rendering it prone to statistical fluctuations.